 Which happened because of three things: the shale oil boom, the Arab Spring and the Iran nuclear deal.

 The shale oil boom transformed the energy world and made Saudi’s light crude just a bit less sweet.
-For the first time in decades, the US could make do with what was already in North America.
+For the first time in decades, America could make do with what was already in North America.
 The terrifying realization of this has caused the Saudis to flay about, splashing gluts of oil across the planet in hopes of driving fracking out of business permanently.
-If the US doesn’t need Saudi oil, one gigantic pillar of the relationship falls away.
+If America doesn’t need Saudi oil, one gigantic pillar of the relationship falls away.

 Second, the Arab Spring neutralized once formidable anti-American foes: Syria and Libya both collapsed into a morass of civil war, removing them as threats to American interest.
 The solutions to both civil wars lay far beyond the power of Saudi Arabia, a fact that is painfully clear to both American and Saudi diplomats.
 The United States has, moreover, concluded its scheme of a regional Middle Eastern alliance system is not worth the expense: America under Barack Obama has increasingly sought to let local problems stay local.